Cream sugar and shortening with an electric mixer until fluffy.

 Cover in plastic wrap or waxed paper and chill in refrigerator for several hours until firm.

 Add juice from the oranges.
-Use a citrus zester to scrape 2 teaspoons orange rind
+Use a citrus zester to scrape 2 teaspoons orange rind into date mixture.

 Cook on low heat until soft.